-As of January 5, 2021, Texas is vaccinating at this stage:
+As of May 12, 2021, Texas is vaccinating everyone age 12 and older

 For more complete information, see Texas Department of State Health Services

 2. The vaccines are highly effective.
 You’ll likely need two doses for full protection.

 3. You cannot get COVID-19 from the vaccine.

 4. Texas is already distributing vaccine and will continue as more becomes available.

 5. CDC recommends a third dose of mRNA vaccine for moderately to severely immunocompromised.